VolkerBb/XMLDictionary/README.md

 Purpose
 --------------

-NOTE: This swift port is planned to be used with [IBM Kitura](https://github.com/IBM-Swift/Kitura)
+This swift port is planned to be used with [IBM Kitura](https://github.com/IBM-Swift/Kitura)

+NOTE: At the moment it's not working as expected on Linux.
+This seems related to this issue: [NSXMLParser not fully implemented](https://bugs.swift.org/browse/SR-2301)

 XMLDictionary is a class designed to simplify parsing and generating of XML on iOS and Mac OS.
 XMLDictionary is built on top of the NSXMLParser classes, but behaves more like a DOM-style parser rather than SAX parser, in that it creates a tree of objects rather than generating events at the start and end of each node.